-- 7.23.
-DSLs will respond to concerns as set out in the non-statutory UKCIS guidance: Sharing nudes and semi-nudes: advice for education settings working with children and young people' (Updated December 2020) - The term 'sharing nudes and semi-nudes' is used to mean the sending or posting of nude or semi-nude images, videos or live streams of/by young people under the age of 18.
-Creating and sharing nudes and semi-nudes of under-18s (including those created and shared with consent) is illegal which makes responding to incidents complex. - When made aware of concerns involving nude or semi-nude image taking/sharing involving children, staff are advised to: - Report any concerns involving nude or semi-nude image sharing involving children to the DSL immediately. - Never view, copy, print, share, store or save the imagery, or ask a child to share or download it this may be illegal.
+- ^{8.23.} DSLs will respond to concerns as set out in the non-statutory UKCIS guidance: Sharing nudes and semi-nudes: advice for education settings working with children and young people' (Updated March 2024) - ^{8.24.} The term 'sharing nudes and semi-nudes' is used to mean the sending or posting of nude or semi-nude images, videos or live streams of/by young people under the age of 18.
+Creating and sharing nudes and semi-nudes of under-18s (including those created and shared with consent) is illegal which makes responding to incidents complex. - ^{8.25.} When made aware of concerns involving nude or semi-nude image taking/sharing involving children, staff are advised to: - Report any concerns involving nude or semi-nude image sharing involving children to the DSL immediately. - Never view, copy, print, share, store or save the imagery, or ask a child to share or download it - this may be illegal.
 If staff have already viewed the imagery by accident (e.g., if a child has shown it to them), this will be immediately reported to the DSL. - Not delete the imagery or ask the young person to delete it. - Not say or do anything to blame or shame any children involved. - Explain to child(ren) involved that they will report the issue to the DSL and reassure them that they will receive appropriate support and help. - Not ask the child or children involved in the incident to disclose information regarding the imagery and not share information about the incident with other members of staff, the child(ren) involved or their, or other, parents and/or carers.
-This is the responsibility of the DSL.

-- The Howard Academy Trust recognises that nude and semi-nude image sharing (also known as youth produced/involved sexual imagery or "sexting") is a safeguarding issue; all concerns will be reported to and dealt with by the DSL (or deputy). - The DSL will hold an initial review meeting with appropriate staff and will speak with the children involved if appropriate. - Parents and carers will be informed at an early stage and involved in the process to best support children, unless there is good reason to believe that involving them would put a child at risk of harm. - 7.29.
-A referral will be made to ICS and/or the police immediately if: - the incident involves an adult (over 18). - there is reason to believe that a child has been coerced, blackmailed or groomed, or there are concerns about their capacity to consent (for example, age of SEND). - the image/videos involve sexual acts and a child under the age of 13, depict sexual acts which are unusual for the child's developmental stage, or are violent. - a child is at immediate risk of harm owing to the sharing of nudes and semi-nudes. - All decisions will be recorded in line with our child protection procedures and will be based on the consideration of the best interests of any child involved.
-The DSL may choose to involve other agencies at any time if further information/concerns are disclosed at a later date. - 7.31.
-If DSLs are unsure how to proceed, advice will be sought from the Education Safeguarding Service.
+This is the responsibility of the DSL. - ^{8.26.} Thames View Primary School recognises that nude and semi-nude image sharing (also known as youth produced/involved sexual imagery or "sexting") is a safeguarding issue; this also includes AI produced sexual imagery.
+All concerns will be reported to and dealt with by the DSL (or deputy). - ^{8.27.} The DSL will hold an initial review meeting with appropriate staff and will speak with the children involved if appropriate. - ^{8.28.} Parents and carers will be informed at an early stage and involved in the process to best support children, unless there is good reason to believe that involving them would put a child at risk of harm. - ^{8.29.} A referral will be made to ICS and/or the police immediately if: - the incident involves an adult (over 18). - there is reason to believe that a child has been coerced, blackmailed or groomed, or there are concerns about their capacity to consent (for example, age of SEND). - the image/videos involve sexual acts and a child under the age of 13, depict sexual acts which are unusual for the child's developmental stage, or are violent. - a child is at immediate risk of harm owing to the sharing of nudes and semi-nudes.
+All decisions will be recorded in line with our child protection procedures and will be based - on the consideration of the best interests of any child involved.
+The DSL may choose to involve other agencies at any time if further information/concerns are disclosed at a later date. - ^{8.31.} If DSLs are unsure how to proceed, advice will be sought from the Education Safeguarding Service.